seanox/aspect-js/manual/en/extension.md

 ### Object.lookup

-Static function to determine an object via the namespace.
+Equivalent to [Namespace.lookup](#namespacelookup).
+Determines an object for a namespace.

 ```javascript
 const earth = {